filakhtov/gentoo-use-docs/dev-libs/libyaml.md

 # dev-libs/libyaml

 ### doc
-Install additional documentation in the HTML format into the `/usr/share/doc/libyaml-<VERSION>/html` directory, that provides development information, such as list of modules, available data structures, etc.
+Run the `make html` command to generate additional documentation in the HTML format and install it into the `/usr/share/doc/libyaml-<VERSION>/html` directory.
+This documentation provides development information, such as list of modules, available data structures, etc.

 It is safe to disable the flag.

-### examples
-Install additional example C source code into the `/usr/share/doc/libyaml-<VERSION>/examples` directory that provides sample programs to demonstrates how to use the `libyaml` library to parse, write or reformat YAML file.

-The flag can be safely disabled.

 ### static-libs
 Pass the `--enable-static` option to the configure script.
 Build and install a statically linked version of the `libyaml` library.